Welcome to today's edition of the Rush 24-7 podcast.

 Let me read this again to you.

-When government seeks to use its full power, including the criminal law, to command where a person may get his or her information, or what distrusted source he or she may not hear.
+When government seeks to use its full power, including the criminal law, to command where a person may get his or her information or what distrusted source he or she may not hear.

 They struck it down.

-Uh it's as good a decision as anybody could have hoped for.
+It's as good a decision as anybody could have hoped for.

-It's sweeping, and it is uh it is landmark.
+It's sweeping, and it is landmark.

-Now I want to I want to uh alert you to something happening out there, going back to uh Paul Krugman and going back to Mort Vuckerman, who are both best guys, not the one we've been waiting for, turns it on why he's a you know they're genuinely upset here.
+Now, I want to alert you to something happening out there, going back to Paul Krugman and going back to Morton Vuckerman, who are both best guys, not the one we've been waiting for.

-Why he's the voice of the middle of the road, and all these Democrats are.
+And now, two weeks later, why he's the voice of the middle of the road.

 Now, this is what I want to talk about.

-I as I can see this starting to happen.
+Because I can see this starting to happen.

-Carrie's comments a moment ago that I played.
+Kerry's comments a moment ago that I played.

 This is Kerry talking about how senators have to work across the aisle, which that the last thing they want is to cross the aisle.